 This course explores how supermarkets have come to look like they do.
 Taking chronological and thematic approaches simultaneously, we’ll look at the impact of science and technology on food production, processing, and distribution (such as canning, refrigeration, GMOs, techno-foods).
 We’ll also put these developments in larger social, cultural, and demographic contexts, including the growing divide between food producers and consumers, urbanization, and food deserts, the rise of food corporations and global conglomerates, governmental regulation, organics, and sustainability.
 In tackling these topics, we’ll touch on issues related to food justice, environmental history, workers’ rights, nutrition, marketing, regulation and so on.
-Even more broadly, we try to identify connections between agriculture, ecology, consumerism, capitalism, media, politics, history of science and medicine, as related to food choice.
+Even more broadly, we try to identify connections between agriculture, ecology, consumerism, capitalism, media, politics, and the history of science and medicine (all as related to food choices).

 To cover so many topics, our reading list takes a smorgasbord approach from academic and popular literature.
 Some of the readings go together well, others seem a bit more isolated.
 Some of them reinforce each other, others contradict each other.
 There isn’t any clear narrative or story that this course tries to tell; we sample widely from the buffet and to think about food production from as many angles as possible.
 The hope is to provide a stronger sense of where and how food is produced and the many and mostly hidden consequences of the many complicated global systems that facilitate the incredible choice of food at our fingertips.
 The course does not try to tell you how to eat, but hopefully how to think more critically about the implications of our food production and consumption choices.

 Thorough preparedness and engaged participation in most every class meeting.
 This is a class that’s focused on cultivating different perspectives about how we can think about food production, not just memorizing and regurgitating supposedly important “facts”.
 (20%)